peeviddy/ucsb-dining-assistant/README.md

 # UCSB Dining Assistant (alpha)
-what if you could just ask your phone/iot thing where to eat and didn't have to compare the menus for 15 minutes (or is that just me???)
+What if you could ask Alexa/Siri/Google Assistant where to eat and didn't have to compare the menus for 15 minutes?
+The goal of this application is just that!
-- if you're better at dialogflow and google cloud stuff please contact me

-how i got everything working
+How I got everything working:
 1. started with clean ubuntu 18.04 bionic
 2. installed python 3.7, pip, virtualenv, virtualenvwrapper
 3. ```mkvirtualenv -a $(pwd) <env_name> -p python3.7``` (the cloud function environment im using is Flask on Python 3.7)